Drazden/Drazden.github.io/_pages/ThroughTheValleys.md

 Furthermore, Oblivion is an old game.
 It frequently strange issues with new hardware.
 If you run into a bug or crash, load up the game to see if it happens consistently.
 I also recommend googling solutions for in game errors before asking for support.
 For example, AMD graphics cards are notoriously buggy with Oblivion, but there are workarounds online.
 I wish that I and the rest of the team were familiar with every possible glitch in Oblivion but that is simply not possible.

+## Addition or Removal of mods

+Understandably, you may be interested in editing the list to suit your personal tastes.
+If you wish to pursue this, please do not ask for help in the support channel for the list, and stick to the general oblivion channel.
+I'm always happy to help people learn to mod, but I suggest reading over [these tutorials](https://github.com/LivelyDismay/Learn-To-Mod/wiki) compiled by Lively to get started.

 ## Credits and Thanks